noironetworks/cko/README.md

     mode: managed
 ...
 ```

+This will trigger the workflow on the workload cluster once Argo CD syncs, such that the installed CNI will be managed by the Control Cluster.

 #### 4.1.3 Greenfield Clusters
 Pre-requisite: The network admin has on-boarded the fabric by creating a FabricInfra CR.